open/close all folders

 - The English version of Astal simply removed the vocals to the OP, "Let Me Try Again."

 - A couple of Looney Tunes shorts, in their Polish translation, feature an odd mixture: the entire cartoon is dubbed, but the songs are left in English, with a Voiceover Translation applied to them (a bland-sounding actor reading the translated lyrics over the English text.)
 Perhaps the dubbing actors can't sing?

-- Same case for the Korean dub of the Super Mario World Animated Adaption, though they left the insert songs alone.
+- Same case for the Korean dub of the Super Mario World animated TV series, though they left the insert songs alone.

 - Theme tune aside, the Code Lyoko franchise produced a whole CD of songs for the show's fake band, "The Subdigitals," in both French and English.
 There is one episode that features two of the songs on the CD, and the English lyrics are used in the English dub.
 A shame, really, because the English lyrics are kind of stupid.

 - Save for a very, very few Hungarian dubs of western cartoon shows (like Phineas and Ferb or Sponge Bob Squarepants), the songs are always in English.
 Some shows offer subtitles (Family Guy, The Cleveland Show, South Park and at times The Simpsons).
 Usually, though, Hungarians don't get subtitles either.

 - While in Spain, Latin America & Brazil The Simpsons normally plays this straight, in the Clip Show of musical scenes, the songs were all dubbed despite originally airing in English.

 - In some foreign dubs of Recess, any scene where a group of characters are singing something is usually left in English.